 Gross leases

 A gross lease is a form of lease where the tenant pays a fixed rent which includes the cost of all other ownership related expenses (such as utilities, taxes, all of which are borne by the landlord).
-The term ‘gross’ therefore signifies that the rent payable is the total gross sum due from the tenant.
+The term ‘gross’ signifies that the rent payable is the total gross sum due from the tenant.

 Net leases